hickeng/financial/problems.md

 TurboTax [acknowledged the issue](https://ttlc.intuit.com/community/taxes/discussion/form-8949-column-f-code-n/00/3199783).

 Groups:

 * TurboTax users who auto-imported their Etrade 1099-B

 Impact:

 * incorrect Form 8949 - need to delete and re-enter values manually

+Mitigation:

+* delete the prior sales rows and rerun the import.
+I don't know when this was fixed but it was functional on 2024-03-03 for me.

 ## Treatment of proceeds as dividend